NURSE 101 Introduction to Nursing Credits: 2

 NURSE 362 Management of Adult Health II Credits: 5

-This medical-surgical course focuses on application of the nursing process to the delivery and the management of adult clients across the care continum.
+This medical-surgical course focuses on application of the nursing process to the delivery and the management of adult clients across the care continuum.
 This course builds on Adult Health I content to include high risk disease processes with associated nursing care.
-Emphasis is placed on the interaction between the client, family, nursing and the environment to result in optimal client outcomes.
-This five hour credit course consists of three hours of didactic/ discussion and two hours of clinical (120 hours).
+Emphasis is placed on the interaction between the client, family, nursing, and the environment to result in optimal client outcomes.

 NURSE 364 Management of Maternal & Family Health Credits: 4

 This course focuses on the application of the nursing process in the adaptation of the childbearing family.
-Emphasis is placed on adaptation during pregnancy, labor, birth and postpartum period.
+Emphasis is placed on adaptation during pregnancy, labor, birth and the postpartum period.
 Key concepts to be addressed include maternal, fetal, neonatal and family adaptation throughout the maternity cycle, common alterations during the cycle and culturally sensitive, family-centered nursing care.
 Maternal, fetal and neonatal physiology, pathophysiology and pharmacology will be addressed.
-This four credit hour course consists of two credit hours didactic and two credit hours clinical (120 hours).

 NURSE 366 Management of Child & Adolescent Health Credits: 4

 This course focuses on the application of the nursing process in the care of the pediatric client.
-Emphasis is placed on providing developmently appropriate care to healthy, acutely ill and chronically ill pediatric clients holistically within the context of a family system.
-Key concepts to be explored include age appropriate anatomy, physiology, pathophysiology, and pharmacology and their application to the nursing strategies of health assessment, health promotion, disease prevention, pain management, family centered and culturally sensitive care.
-This four credit hour course consists of two hours of didactic and two hours of clinical (120 hours).
+Emphasis is placed on providing developmentally appropriate care to healthy, acutely ill and chronically ill pediatric clients holistically within the context of a family system.
+Key concepts to be explored include age appropriate anatomy, physiology, pathophysiology, and pharmacology and their application to the nursing strategies of health assessment, health promotion, disease prevention, pain management, family-centered and culturally sensitive care.

 NURSE 395 Pathophysiology Credits: 3